civl-verifier/civl-verifier.github.io/doc.md

 * Eliminating pending asyncs (with induction)

-TODO: We can provide an example showing the use of triggers.
+*TODO*: We can provide an example showing the use of triggers.
 But that is not my preferred approach.